 These properties are examined in this section to assess their relevance for the nano-hexapod.
 The mobility and stiffness properties of the cubic configuration are analyzed in Section 3.1.
 Dynamical decoupling is investigated in Section 3.2, while decentralized control, crucial for the NASS, is examined in Section 3.3.
 Given that the cubic architecture imposes strict geometric constraints, alternative designs are proposed in Section 3.4.
 The ultimate objective is to determine the suitability of the cubic architecture for the nano-hexapod.

 3.1 Static Properties

-Stiffness matrix for the Cubic architecture Consider the cubic architecture depicted in Figure 3.2a.
+Stiffness matrix for the Cubic architecture

 Consider the cubic architecture shown in Figure 3.2a.
 The unit vectors corresponding to the edges of the cube are described by equation (3.1).